 The way we do this is via the CloudKit user record.

-for every user that when they first use your apps that is logged into an iCloud account.
+As a reminder, this user record is automatically created for every user that when they first use your apps that is logged into an iCloud account.

 In this manner it is unique per CloudKit container.

 The way you access the user record ID for the current user is via the fetchUserRecordID CompletionHandler API on CKContainer.

 So, that was automatic authentication with CloudKit.